anton-jeran/FAST-RIR/README.md

 ## Range

-Our trained NN-DAS is capable of generating RIRs with following range accurately.
+Our trained NN-DAS is capable of generating RIRs with the following range accurately.
 ```
 Room Dimension X --> 8m to 11m
 Room Dimesnion Y --> 6m to 7m